-Thanks to the work of these legendary figures, who’ve conceptualized a variety of enduringly significant psychological theories and developed a valuable base of psychological approaches, the field has not only become one of the world’s fastest growing but also one of the most important.
-Here, we’ve done our best to illuminate the most notable contributions and wisdom filled words of ten historically significant psychological figures, coming from the schools of Psychoanalysis, Behaviorism, Humanistic and Cognitive, while simultaneously outlining the evolutionary path of the field.
+Thanks to the work of these legendary figures, who’ve conceptualized a variety of enduringly significant psychological theories, in addition to a valuable base of psychological approaches, the field has not only become one of the world’s fastest-growing but also one of the most important.
+Here, we’ve done our best to illuminate the most notable contributions and wisdom-filled words of ten historically significant psychological figures, coming from the schools of Psychoanalysis, Behaviorism, Humanistic, and Cognitive, while simultaneously outlining the evolutionary path of the field.

 Before we begin this exploratory journey, it should be pointed out that because this article looks at the discipline’s greatest minds from a historical lens, we’ve regrettably had to omit nearly all of this generation’s most influential psychologists.
-Doing so, however, certainly wasn’t done with the intention of diminishing the importance of the momentous contributions made by individuals such as Daniel Kahnman, Martin Seligman, Howard Gardner and Barbara Fredrickson.
-With that being said, let’s now turn our attention towards two of psychology’s earliest influencers.
+Doing so, however, certainly wasn’t done with the intention of diminishing the importance of the contributions made by individuals such as Daniel Kahneman, Martin Seligman, Howard Gardner, and Barbara Fredrickson.
+With that being said, let’s now turn our attention toward two of psychology’s earliest influencers.

 Psychology’s Earliest Influencers: